Frequently Asked Questions

 Cloud Conformity accesses your account via the AWS API and therefore does not increase your AWS bill.
 Your monthly AWS bill will not increase regardless of how many of your AWS accounts are linked to Cloud Conformity.

 Absolutely!
 Cloud Conformity charges on a month-to-month basis so you aren’t tied in.
-If at any time you’re unhappy with the service, however, you can cancel your subscription via the Administration section and will then be charged for the remainder of that month.
+If at any time you’re unsatisfied with the service, you can cancel your subscription via the Administration section and will then be charged for the remainder of that month.

 In a nutshell: Prevention, Detection, Correction.
 The most complete solution to avoid critical threats and vulnerabilities in your AWS environments.
 Awarded both AWS Cloud Management Tools Competency and Security Partner Competency, Cloud Conformity’s real-time security, compliance and optimization platform delivers continuous assurance that your infrastructure is secure and compliant as your cloud footprint grows.
 Our combination of real-time insights and accessible, simple, remediation steps enables organisations to embrace DevOps without the fear of introducing security vulnerabilities, reliability risks or performance and cost inefficiencies.